 "I would suggest she and her boyfriend do a DNA test, then everybody is clear and it can't be used at a future date against either of them," she advises.

-"We don't know what the future holds, should they break up uncertainty of paternity can hold up maintenance as DNA will probably be asked for and more importantly the child should know who the biological father is," she says.
+"We don't know what the future holds, should they break up any uncertainty about paternity can hold up a maintenance order as DNA will probably be asked for," she says, adding " and more importantly the child should know who their biological father is."

 Guest adds that the father should be certain it is his child, and urges her to consider the psychological trauma of thinking it is his child, and it is not.